s-20/unnamed/HBCore.md

 ## Dice Basics

-The System uses dice pools composed of d6s and d8s to determine success and failure.
-Any roll of 5 or higher is a **Success**.
-Any roll of 7 or higher **Bounces** - you count the success and then roll the die again.
+The System uses dice pools composed of d6s to determine success and failure.
+Any even numbered roll counts as a **success**, while odd numbers do not.

-Any result of 1 counts as a **Failure**; failures and successes cancel each other out.
-If you have no successes and no failures, you kinda fail, but only barely and you do make progress.
-If you have more Failures than Successes, you fail at what you're doing.
-If you roll all Failures, then it's a **Disaster**.
+If the dice came from [Aspects](Aspects.md), a [Burned](Burn.md) [Trait](Traits.md) or [Connection](Connections.md), or a [Skill Specialty](Skills.md), then any result of 6 counts as 2 **successes**.

+Generally, you only need 1 **success** to do something.
+Especially difficult challenges or unusual circumstances might push the requirement to 2 or even higher.
+Any successes that you get beyond what you need mean you did really well.
+This means something specific in [Combat](Combat.md), and often has an effect on [Special Abilities](SpecialAbilities.md), but you usually just get to describe yourself being cool, finishing faster than expected, putting an extra flourish on things, or gaining a [Perk](MarksPerks.md).

+Even if you have no **Successes**, you may still succeed in some small way, but with a drawback of some kind, depending on the situation.
+This is **Failing Forward**.

+Results of 1 are called **quirks**.
+If you have more **quirks** than successes, something strange or unexpected occurs along with however well you succeed; either you or the GM will describe what happens.

+If you have **quirks** and no **successes**, you outright fail, and if you have nothing but **quirks**, then you fail and something really strange or bad happens (called a **twist**).
+You or the GM will come up with something interesting, and then move on.

 ## Pulling Dice